-The main purpose of the reform shall determine under which of the 13 reform areas it can be presented (e.g. energy: a reform to promote the generation of renewable energy sources may be presented under the green transition area, while an energy market liberalisation reform should be presented under the energy sector area - even if it may have some indirect environmental effects, if these are not the main objective of the reform).
+The main purpose of the reform shall determine under which of the 3 reform areas it can be presented (e.g. energy: a reform to promote the generation of renewable energy sources may be presented under the green transition area, while an energy market liberalisation reform should be presented under the energy sector area - even if it may have some indirect environmental effects, if these are not the main objective of the reform).

-In total, sections 5.1 and 5.2 must include a maximum of 20 reform measures clearly enumerated.
-Each reform measure should include only the following information:
+In total, section 5 must include a maximum of 6 priority structural reforms clearly enumerated.
+Each structural reform should include only the following information:

-1. Description of measure
+1. Description of reform measures

 Give a concise description of the measure, including its main objective and the obstacle to be addressed, and provide information on its relations with national strategic documents or sector strategies and wider reform efforts.
 Where relevant, shortly refer to how the measure supports the fulfilment of the economic criteria for EU accession.
-If applicable, clearly state and briefly explain how the envisaged reform measure will contribute towards the implementation of the policy guidance agreed in the Joint Conclusions of the Economic and Financial Dialogue between the EU and the Western Balkans and Turkey or to wider policy objectives (e.g. the European Green Deal / Green Agenda for the Western Balkans, the United Nations Sustainable Development Goals (SDGs), etc.) If the measure is rolled over from the previous year, indicate whether the activities planned in previous years have been implemented.
+If applicable, clearly state and briefly explain how the envisaged reform measure will contribute towards the implementation of the policy guidance agreed in the Joint Conclusions of the Economic and Financial Dialogue or to wider policy objectives (e.g. the European Green Deal / Green Agenda for the Western Balkans, the United Nations Sustainable Development Goals (SDGs), etc.) If the measure is rolled over from the previous year, indicate whether the activities planned in previous years have been implemented.
 If they have not, include an explanation for the delays.